 Recent theoretical attention has focused on the specific inequality between blacks and whites in the U.S. The concept of relative deprivation is usually revised to a concept of "resource deprivation" which is just one cluster of relative deprivation.
 According to this conception, crime is greatest in cities that have extensive residential segregation; i.e., blacks live on one side of the tracks, whites on the other.
 Research results using this approach have been mixed, however, but are suggestive enough that many urban groups regularly make it an issue in housing debates, and so-called "projects" (which often have less crime than other places) are continually pegged with bad reputations.

 Unequal economic racial and class conditions have traditionally been associated with hidden economies.
 These are transactions that are unreported and often illegal or outside the view and control of the state.
 A hidden economy goes by many names; e.g., "black market", underground, subterranean, grey, shadow, informal, clandestine, illegal, unobserved, unreported, unrecorded, second, parallel.
 There is no one single hidden economy; there are many of them, and they are pervasive under all forms of government and during all economic times, but two things are usually associated with a spike in their activity -- wars and racial inequality.
 This is not to say that things like illegal drugs, prostitution, and contraband are always associated with racial groups, but that poor people who feel their impoverishment is due to racial inequality typically feel that buying things in the regular market (i.e., paying regular prices) would just afford the powers-that-be another chance to take advantage of them.
-In fact, in many locales, the only place where goods and services can be counted on to be convenient and priced fairly is in the "black market."
+Many poor people, the young, transients, and immigrants don't trust banks because of fear their accounts would be vulnerable to fees, confiscation, judgments, levies, etc. In fact, in many locales, the only place where goods and services can be counted on to be convenient and priced fairly is in the "black market."
 Everything made in the hidden economy is "off the books" and estimates vary widely on its size.
 For example, the World Bank estimates that every developed nation in the world has at least 15% of its activity hidden; in Latin America, 50%, in Asia 65%, and in Africa 72%.
 The main disadvantages of a hidden economy are unstable income, no work benefits like retirement or health insurance, and the strong likelihood of becoming "trapped" in a menial job indefinitely.
 However, this "trap" or cycle is not the same as the "cycle" of poverty (trapped in poverty for at least three generations).